chinapedia/wikipedia.abstract.en/Page/Harley-Davidson.md

 Sportster

-200501DIRTYDEBBIE_003a.jpg 883 Custom]] 2003 Harley-Davidson XL1200 Custom Anniversary Edition Introduced in 1957, the Sportster family were conceived as racing motorcycles, and were popular on dirt and flat-track race courses through the 1960s and 1970s.
+883 Custom]] Introduced in 1957, the Sportster family were conceived as racing motorcycles, and were popular on dirt and flat-track race courses through the 1960s and 1970s.
 Smaller and lighter than the other Harley models, contemporary Sportsters make use of 883 cc or 1,200 cc Evolution engines and, though often modified, remain similar in appearance to their racing ancestors.[158]

 Up until the 2003 model year, the engine on the Sportster was rigidly mounted to the frame.
 The 2004 Sportster received a new frame accommodating a rubber-mounted engine.
 This made the bike heavier and reduced the available lean angle, while it reduced the amount of vibration transmitted to the frame and the rider, providing a smoother ride for rider and passenger.[159]